 To assist Health Centers in their implementation of an Emergency Management Plan, OPCA has developed a template to be used to help guide the creation of your own plan.
 This template should not be used as a stand-alone, rather, it should help your Health Center think about how to form and shape your own plan in order to meet the HRSA requirements outlined by PIN 2007-15.

 Additionally, Health Centers should become well-versed on the usage of Hazard Vulnerability Assessments in order to identify key areas of vulnerability and weaknesses that should be mitigated and addressed through the Emergency Management Plan.
-This tool is a great way to continually improve the quality of your Emergency Planning and should be revisted at least annually. pdf Hazard Vulnerability Assessment Template (128 KB)
+This tool is a great way to continually improve the quality of your Emergency Planning and should be revisited at least annually.

 If you should have any specific questions about your Emergency Planning process, please reach out to Sonya Howk.